Accessibility on www.imperial.tech

 PDF documents provided on this website are not guaranteed to be accessible by screen readers or other assistive technologies.
 PDFs are provided as supplementary downloads for technology listings.
 Users who have difficulty with PDF documents may rely on the on-page information for each technology, or request the information in an alternative format via: firstname.lastname@example.org.

 We will respond to these requests in seven working days.

 Technical information about this website’s accessibility

-Imperial College London is committed to making its website and websites it manages accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Imperial College London is committed to making its website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the known issues listed below.

 Non accessible content

 The content that is not accessible is outlined below with details of:

 - where it fails the success criteria